Smoked Brats with Beer Onions (Pellet Smoker Recipe)

 • Bratwurst – These sausages are most often made from ground pork or a blend of pork and beef.

-Select the ones with a good ratio of fat or marbling, to keep them juicy and flavorful.
+Select ones with a good ratio of fat or marbling to keep them juicy and flavorful.

-• Yellow Onion and Bell Peppers – These are the basic veggies you’re going to want, but you can jazz things up with a variety of sweet or spicy peppers and onions.
+• Yellow Onion & Bell Peppers – These are the basic veggies to start with, but you can always jazz things up with a variety of sweet or spicy peppers and onions.

-Jalapeños and banana peppers would add a nice kick of spice to your smoked brats.
+Jalapeños and banana peppers would add a nice kick of spice too!

-• Beer – Any beer will work, but I recommend using a pale ale.
-Blue Moon and Allagash White are two of my favorites!
+• Beer – Any beer will work for smoking brats, but I recommend using a pale ale.
+Blue Moon and Allagash White are a few of my favorites!

 • Garlic Powder – It’s easiest to use powdered seasoning, but you can use freshly minced garlic if you’d like.